Home runs, strikeouts hit highs; no hurler wins more than 18

 Boston’s Chris Sale led pitchers with 308 strikeouts, the first to reach 300 since Arizona’s Randy Johnson and Curt Schilling in 2002.
 Washington’s Max Scherzer topped the NL for the second straight year at 268.

-Batting titles were decided long before the final day, with Altuve leading the major leagues at .346 to win for the AL second straight season and third time in four years.
+Batting titles were decided long before the final day, with Altuve leading the major leagues at .346 to win for the AL for the second straight season and third time in four years.

 “A little more special,” Altuve said.
 “This is the first time I won a batting title and the team is going to the playoffs.”